How to See Everything Facebook Knows About You

 How to Control What Facebook Knows About You

-You can control how advertisers are using your data by visiting your account settings and selecting ‘Ad Settings.’
-You can toggle the available options from ‘Allow’ to ‘Not Allowed.’
+You can control how advertisers use your data by visiting your account settings and selecting ‘Ad Settings.’
+You can toggle the available options from ‘Allow‘ to ‘Not Allowed.’

 This will likely mean that you will receive random advertisements that don’t apply to you, but if you’re privacy-minded, doing these things is a good start to taking back control of your personal information.